KnorrFG/dotree/README.md

 path completion and a history.

-An alternate form of strings are protected strings: `!"<content>"!`, in which case you can use `"` freely within the string. and in case you even need `!"` in a string, you can add any characters between the `!` and the `"`.
+An alternate form of strings are protected strings: `!"<content>"!`, in which case you can use `"` freely within the string.
+And in case you even need `!"` in a string, you can add any characters between the `!` and the `"`.
 The characters are not mirrored on the closing delimiter.
 So `!ab"<content>"ab!` is valid, but ~`!ab"<content>"ba!`~ is not.